 Creating a budget is not child’s play, but it is a lot simpler than we make it sometimes.
 If one of your financial goals is to abide by a budget, your first step is to make one.

-Here is how to create a budget and keep it simple:
+Here is how to budget in simple terms:

 Write down how much income you have.
 I recommend only counting steady income.
 That can be complicated if you own a business or work various hours.
 If you fit into that fluctuating category, look back at the last six months or so and come up with an average.